dedebenui/IR_graphes/docs/data flow.md

 # Process
     1. Receives one Entries obj
-    2. Applies a filter to it -> one Entreis obj
+    2. Applies filters to it -> one Entreis obj
-    3. Applies a Splitter to it -> list of Entries obj
+    3. Applies Splitters to it -> list of Entries obj
     4. Applies the same set of Rules to each Entries obj -> list of FinalData
-    5. Applies the Grouper -> list of DataSet
+    5. Applies Groupers -> list of DataSet

 # Filter
     1. Receives one Entries obj